payomagic/cisco-conf/implementation-structured-approach.md

 > *Planning is the first step*

 **Methodologies / Templates**
- –The Cisco Lifecycle Services
+* The Cisco Lifecycle Services
- –IT Infrastructure Library (ITIL)
+* IT Infrastructure Library (ITIL)
- – The Fault, Configuration, Accounting, Performance, and Security  (FCAPS) model – The Telecommunications Management Network (TMN) model
+* The Fault, Configuration, Accounting, Performance, and Security  (FCAPS) model
+* The Telecommunications Management Network (TMN) model

-After all the requirements, models, and tools have been defined and collected >> the implementation plan can be created.
+> After all the requirements, models, and tools have been defined and collected >> the implementation plan can be created.

 **Creating an Implementation Plan (based on PPDIOO model)**